riley206/volttron-emailer/README.md

 ## Optional Headers

 Emails by default will be sent to the initial configured email addresses.
 The below headers will overwrite those properties for the current email being sent.
+In this below example, the headers are "from-address" and "to-addresses".
+Please fill in the values after the : and within the quotations with your own email addresses.

 ``` json
 {